 3. Place that keytab on the Ambari Server host.

-'''
+Be sure to set the file permissions so the user running the Ambari Server daemon can access the keytab file.

 /etc/security/keytabs/ambari.server.keytab

-'''

 4. Stop the ambari server.